• Skip to primary navigation

 Tomato chutney is an Indian condiment made with tomatoes.
 It is savory, spicy, and sweet in taste.
 It is served with Indian meals, snacks, and appetizers.
 Check out this quick and easy tomato chutney recipe that can be made in the instant pot or the stovetop.

 Tomato chutney is an Indian dip made with fresh tomatoes, onions, and spices.
-It is a very popular condiment and served with Indian meals as a side, or as a dip with snacks and appetizers.
+It is a very popular condiment and served with Indian meals or Indian breakfast as a side, or as a dip with snacks and appetizers.

 It is really very easy to make tomato chutney at home and it can be made in a quick way in the instant pot or on the stovetop.